Columbus, GA Solar Panels

 Leasing Solar Panels

-If you’re a Columbus homeowner served by Georgia Power, Palmetto’s LightReach program offers a Power Purchase Agreement (PPA) — one of the most accessible ways to go solar without a large upfront investment.
-With a PPA, you pay only for the solar energy your panels produce, at a set rate per kilowatt-hour (kWh).
-Because solar panels generate more power in summer than winter, your monthly solar bill will vary slightly by season — but your annual savings typically mirror what you’d see with a fixed lease payment.
+Columbus, GA homeowners served by Georgia Power have access to Palmetto’s LightReach Power Purchase Agreement (PPA) — a straightforward way to go solar without paying the full system cost upfront.
+With a PPA, you purchase the electricity your panels produce at a set rate per kilowatt-hour (kWh) rather than paying a fixed monthly amount.
+Because solar output is higher in summer, your bill will reflect that seasonal variation — but annual savings are comparable to what you’d see with a lease.

 Go solar without the investment